 Who Should Appeal

 Students suspended from financial aid have the option to appeal for their aid eligibility.
-To increase their chances of approval students should:
+Students who meet the following criteria will be considered.

 - Have extenuating circumstances* which: